xiongyumail/esp32-s2beta-hmi/project/hmi/README.md

 ## How to use

-You can try the full firmware `esp32-s2beta-hmi.bin` first, and write the address 0x0
+You can try the full firmware `esp32-s2beta-hmi.bin` first, address 0x0

 * Compile and download